 Shut Off Your Card

-If we detect fraud on your account, you’ll probably get a call from our fraud alert system asking you to verify the suspected transactions.
+Our powerful fraud monitoring system checks for usual activity on your account 24/7.
+If we suspect fraud on your account, you’ll probably get a call or text message from our fraud alert system asking you to verify the suspicious transactions.

 In addition, if you check your account in Online Banking and something doesn’t look right, give us a call at 888.267.7200.
 We'll shut off your card for security purposes and begin the dispute process, if necessary.

 Monitor Your Account

 Use Online and Mobile Banking to check your account balances and your recent transactions on a regular basis.
 And it's always important to look over your monthly account statement.
 Sometimes criminals charge a small amount on your card to make sure it’s active before they start racking up large purchases.
 This is a common tactic to see if you notice the unauthorized transaction.
 If the transaction goes through, a criminal might wait a few weeks before they start making larger purchases.

 Fill Out a Dispute Form